 May the force be with you as Star Wars: The Rise of Skywalker hits theaters this week.

 Researchers at cybersecurity company Kaspersky have found 65 malicious files disguised as copies of the latest and final movie in the trilogy.
-They have also found more than over 30sites and social media profiles disguised as official movie accounts that supposedly distribute free copies of the movie, Kaspersky said.
+They have also found more than over 30 phishing sites and social media profiles disguised as official movie accounts that supposedly distribute free copies of the movie, Kaspersky said.

 In addition to spreading malicious files, the sites often collect credit card data, under the pretense of necessary registration on the portal, according to Kaspersky.

 Hype surrounding the film franchise has been feeding this problem for much of the year, the company said.
 Overall, in 2019, Kaspersky researchers detected 285,103 attempts to infect 37,772 users trying to watch Star Wars’ movies; a 10% rise over 2018.